aliinreallife/persian-digit-recognition/README.md

 - OpenCV: For image processing.
 - PIL: For image processing.

+> [!note]
+> For OpenCV to function correctly, you need to have `libGL.so.1` installed on your system.
+This library is part of the OpenGL Utility Library and is required for rendering images.

 ### Dataset

 The data used in this project comes from the `Hoda Dataset`, the dataset is pre-categorized into training, testing, and evaluation sets.